gitaunjunge4/assessment/README.md

 PHASE 4 ASSESSMENTS

-- ABOUT
+    ABOUT

-    - Here you will find all my attempts for the 9 questions in preparation for the test on Thursday.

-    - This repository contains questions; each in their repository with their solutions in either .py or .js files together with theor README's.
+    - This repository contains all my attempts for the questions in preparation for the test. in their repository with their solutions in either .py or .js files together with their        README's.

 - AUTHOR
     - Gitau Njung'e